 How to confine users to specific projects

 You restrict users or clients to specific projects.
 Projects can be configured with features, limits, and restrictions to prevent misuse.
-See About projects for more information.
+See Instances grouping with projects for more information.

 How to confine users to specific projects depends on whether LXD is accessible via the HTTPS API, or via the Unix socket.